 I was about six years old and my father printed notepaper with Suddaby Girls on the masthead and a board of directors composed of my classmates.
 I was programmed to be involved with not for profits and writing from the beginning.

 Growing up in Kitchener-Waterloo, in Ontario, Canada during the forties and fifties was a great time to live in a mid sized city.
 I was on the new high school newspaper staff and later edited the high school yearbook at KW Collegiate in the school’s centennial year - which gave me credentials to join the literary magazine at my college, Trinity at University of Toronto.
 In the early sixties I thought I was special when I landed a high school teaching job right out of university.
 The truth was that anyone with a pulse could get a position with the number of post WW2 children coming on stream.
 And of course I became the yearbook sponsor at Runnymede Collegiate in Toronto.

 The song, "I know a little bit about a lot of things" could be my theme song.
 There is always more to learn and I have no intention of stopping now.
 What has been a recent revelation is seeing Journey of the Universe, a film which confirms our place as tiny subjects, nevertheless with the responsibility to care for the planet.
-Our new role is help bring in the Ecocene as opposed to the Anthropocene, where humans in the last four hundred years have devastated the planet causing pollution of air, water and earth, poverty and injustice.
-Rediscovering creation spirituality and meeting many new adherents as well as volunteering at the 2018 Parliament of World Religions has also opened doors to exciting opportunities and a return to activism.
+Our new role is help bring in the Ecocene as opposed to the Anthropocene, where human history and earth history have collided causing pollution of air, water and earth and bringing fire and flood, melting and arid lands, as well as poverty and injustice.
+Rediscovering creation spirituality and meeting many new adherents as well as volunteering at the 2018 Parliament of World Religions opened doors to exciting opportunities and a return to activism.